Update – March 2016

-We have excluded tools that no longer exist, and included some other free tools worth trying out – all aimed at helping you save time and enabling you to track your social accounts effectively.
+We have removed tools that no longer exist and included some other free tools worth trying out – all aimed at helping track your social accounts effectively.

 The key to making the most of social media is listening to what your audience has to say about you, analysing the data and, finally, reaching social media business intelligence; using all these insights to know your customers better and improve your marketing strategy.